Systems Architect (ECU) - Autonomous Driving

 What they offer

-- Competitive salary (including bonus)
+- Competitive salary including bonus

-- Fully subsidized public transport ticket and MOIA ride discount
+- Fully subsidized public transport ticket (Deutschlandticket)

 - 30 vacation days, sabbatical and unpaid leave option